pbek/loganalyzer/README.md

-Then download [Qt Creator](http://www.qt.io/download-open-source), open the project file `src/LogAnalyzer.pro` and click on *Build / Build Project QOwnNotes*.
+Then download [Qt Creator](http://www.qt.io/download-open-source), open the project file `src/LogAnalyzer.pro` and click on *Build / Build Project LogAnalyzer*.

 Or you can build it directly in your terminal: